Frans Kaisiepo: Family

 Kaisiepo married Anthomina Arwam and had three children.
 The couple remained together until Arwam's death.
-On 12 November 1973, he married Maria Magdalena Moorwahyuni, a Christian woman from Demak, Central Java.
-They had one child together.
+On 12 November 1973, he married Maria Magdalena Moorwahyuni, a Christian woman from aristocratic Tjondronegoro family, with her great-grandfather being Bupati of Kudus, Central Java.
+They had one son together and later adopted a daughter.

 Legacy

-Due to his meritorious service, Frans Kaisiepo was awarded the Trikora and the Act of Free Choice Medal of Merit by the Indonesian government.
+Due to his meritorious service, Frans Kaisiepo was awarded Bintang Mahaputera Adipradana by the Indonesian government.
 Frans Kaisiepo desired national unity, and worked toward that goal all of his life.
 He was honored posthumously as a National Hero of Indonesia on the 30th anniversary of the handover of Papua to Indonesia in 1993.

 He is also the namesake of the local airport serving Biak, known as the Frans Kaisiepo International Airport.
 An Indonesian naval ship, KRI Frans Kaisiepo, is named after him.

-Kaisiepo is among the historical figures chosen to be depicted in the recent 2016 edition of Indonesian rupiah banknotes.
+Kaisiepo is among the historical figures chosen to be depicted in the 2016 edition of Indonesian rupiah banknotes.
 His picture is on the Rp10,000 note.
+Kaisiepo is also featured on the newer 2022 banknote series.